Efforts & Tribulations

 And in the meantime, smile!
 You don’t know what kind of good person is waiting to be better.

-To buy my collection of essays and other creative pieces, click HERE.
+To buy my collection of essays and other short stories, click HERE.